nylander/catfasta2phyml/README.md

             same sequence lables and lengths.
 Program returns 1 on exit.
 See also the combination with -v.

 DESCRIPTION

-    catfasta2phyml.pl will concatenate FASTA alignments to one file (interleaved PHYML or FASTA format) after checking that all sequence labels are present in all files, and that sequences are aligned (of same length).
+    catfasta2phyml.pl will concatenate FASTA alignments to one file (interleaved PHYML or FASTA format) after checking that all sequences are aligned (of same length).
+If there are sequence labels that are not present in all files, a warning will be issued.
+Sequenced can, however, still be concatenated (and missing sequences be filled with missing data (gaps)) if the argument --concatenate is used.

     Prints to STDOUT.

 USAGE